 Marginalised communities, often living in rural areas, including Afro-Colombian, Indigenous and peasant farmer communities, have been most affected by the armed conflict.
 Poverty and inequality are among the root causes of the conflict and they continue to be unaddressed as many people are pushed into long term poverty, living in unsafe dwellings in shanty towns on the outskirts of cities.

-Peace negotiations between the Colombian government and the largest guerrilla group, the Revolutionary Armed Forces of Colombia (FARC), have been ongoing since October 2012 and a bilateral ceasefire was announced on 23 June 2016.
+Peace negotiations between the Colombian Government and the largest guerrilla group, the Revolutionary Armed Forces of Colombia (FARC), have been ongoing since October 2012 and a bilateral ceasefire was announced on 23 June 2016.
 A final peace deal is expected to be reached in July.
 In March 2016 the second largest rebel guerrilla group, the National Liberation Army (ELN), stated they would also shortly be starting official peace negotiations with the Colombian Government.

 CAFOD in Colombia